-You have Elsa Elizondo and her hard-working friends to thank for a cleaner i-215 corridor | Taylorsville Journal
+You have Elsa Elizondo and her hard-working friends to thank for a cleaner I-215 corridor | Taylorsville Journal

-You have Elsa Elizondo and her hard-working friends to thank for a cleaner i-215 corridorAug 05, 2022 10:10AM ● By Carl Fauver
+You have Elsa Elizondo and her hard-working friends to thank for a cleaner I-215 corridorAug 07, 2022 08:31PM ● By Carl Fauver

-Larry Langton, Teresa Martinez and Elsa Elizondo (L-R) get up early on Saturday mornings to help beautify the belt route around the elbow between the 4700 South exit and the Redwood Road exit.
-(Courtesy Elsa Elizondo)

 Relatively new Taylorsville resident, Elsa Elizondo, 67, doesn’t take no for an answer.
 When she sets her sights on something, it generally gets done.
 And her pet project this time around is proving to be beneficial for everyone who detests litter in the belt route corridor as much as she does.